ZXFTech/GitPractice/readme.txt

 Git is a version control system.
-Git is a free software.
+Git is a free software under the GPL.
 Git is a distributed version control system.
-Git is free software.